linguisticteam/search-prototype/README.md

 }
 ```

-Issue the following to search for the word socio (the word will be found in the attachment content):
+Issue the following to search for the word "socio" (the word will be found in the attachment content):

 ```json
 POST /_search?pretty=true